 - The Russian President.

 - The Russian Government.

 - The Federal Service for Supervision of Communications, Information Technology, and Mass Media (Roskomnadzor).

 - The Federal Service for Technical and Export Control (FSTEC).

 - The Federal Security Service (FSS).

-Sectoral laws, recommendations and guidance, and other regulations and requirements are outside the scope of this Q&A.
+Detailed information about sectoral laws, recommendations and guidance, and other regulations and requirements is outside the scope of this Q&A.

 Scope of Legislation

 2. To whom do the laws apply?